The Mountaintop Project: Revealing Jefferson’s Monticello

 Pulitzer-prize winning historian Jon Meacham said that experiencing Monticello “…is as close as you can get to having a conversation with Thomas Jefferson.”

-In 2014 Monticello is launching the Mountaintop Project, a multi-year effort to restore Monticello as Jefferson knew it, and to tell the stories of the people—enslaved and free—who lived and worked at Monticello.
-Visit Monticello to see historic changes under way, and learn online about the restoration and preservation of Mulberry Row, the upper floors of the House, and Jefferson’s historic Kitchen Road.
+The Mountaintop Project is a multi-year effort to restore Monticello as Jefferson knew it, and to tell the stories of the people—enslaved and free—who lived and worked on the 5,000-acre plantation.
+Visit Monticello to see historic changes under way, and learn online about the restoration and preservation of Mulberry Row, the upper floors of the House and Jefferson’s historic Kitchen Road.

 Monticello is Jefferson’s three-dimensional autobiography, and the only U.S. Presidential and private home in the United States recognized by UNESCO as a World Heritage Site.
 All of Monticello’s preservation projects begin with painstaking study of Jefferson’s extensive documentary records, analysis of the building itself, and study of the grounds.
 Ninety-percent of what you see in the House is original to Jefferson’s time.
 Two-thirds of the furnishings on view in the House are Jefferson’s originals.
 Archaeologists have spent fifty years of research revealing the landscape of slavery on the mountaintop.
 Monticello is the best documented, best preserved, and the best studied plantation in North America.
 Thanks to these efforts it is an incomparable site for American storytelling through landscape and architecture.